lukewhitehouse/svg-icon-workflow/README.md

 If you'd like to leave me feedback on the workflow or even better, would consider contributing to it, then please use the [Issues](https://github.com/lukewhitehouse/svg-icon-workflow/issues) or [Pull Requests](https://github.com/lukewhitehouse/svg-icon-workflow/pulls) to help consolidate everything for others to see.

+## Roadmap

+- Add 'exclusion' class to the Fallback for any SVGs you don't want converting.
+Perhaps they don't require a Fallback?

 ## Credits

 ![](http://media.giphy.com/media/y8fXirTJjj6E0/giphy.gif)